Topics Map > Research Policy and Compliance > Conflict of Interest (COI) and Outside Activities Reporting (OAR) > COI Committee

 UW–Madison is also required to monitor compliance with the management plan.
 If UW–Madison identifies an SFI that was not disclosed or reviewed in a timely manner, the COI Office will, within sixty (60) days, review the SFI, determine if an FCOI exists and implement an interim management plan, if needed.
 In cases of non-compliance, the COI Office will also complete a retrospective review and submit a Mitigation Report if bias is found.

-The COI Committee reviews outside activities of individuals who are listed as principal investigator, co-investigator, or senior/key personnel on federally funded research or human subjects research administered by UW-Madison.
-For the activity to be reviewed, one of the two following criteria must be true:
+The COI Committee reviews outside activities of individuals who are listed as principal investigator, co-investigator, or senior/key personnel on federally funded research or a study team member on human subjects research administered by UW–Madison.

-At the request of a Dean's Office or a UW-Madison IRB, the COI Committee may also review the outside activities of any investigator and provide advice on the existence of an FCOI.
+The COI Committee may also review the outside activities of any investigator and provide advice on the existence of an FCOI at the request of a Dean or Director's Office.

 The COI Committee only reviews activities that are disclosable on the annual OAR.
 A detailed description of disclosable and non-disclosable activities is available on the Outside Activities Reporting page.